-If you are someone who always has multiple programs and documents open, yet only one screen to display them all, then Virtual Desktops in Windows 10 is something you will find quite useful.
+If you are someone who always has multiple programs and documents open, yet only one screen to display them, Virtual Desktops on Windows 10 are something you will find quite useful.
 Stick with us as we show you what they do and how to use them.

-Virtual Desktops is a new feature that was introduced in Windows 10, the idea has been around for a very long time and other operating systems such as Mac utilize it.
-It was part of some of Microsoft’s older Windows versions including XP.
-For whatever reason, Microsoft has decided to reintroduce the option in its latest product and it’s really easy to use.
+Virtual Desktops are a new feature that was introduced in Windows 10, the idea has been around for a very long time and other operating systems such as Mac utilize them.
+Virtual Desktops were part of some of Microsoft’s older Windows versions including XP, for whatever reason, Microsoft has decided to reintroduce the option in its latest product and it’s really easy to use.

-To close your Virtual Desktops all you have to do is go back into the minimized mode that allows you to see all of the desktops and click the “X” in the top right-hand corner, the same way that you would normally close a Program or App.
+To close your Virtual Desktops all you have to do is go back into the minimized mode that allows you to see all of the desktops and click the X in the top right-hand corner.
+(The same way you would normally close a Program or App.)

 Note: Closing Virtual Desktops doesn’t close all the apps and programs that are running, they are just moved back to the original screen.

-It’s not going to be as amazing as having multiple monitors but if you are stuck with a single screen it's quite a nice feature to acquaint yourself with.
-Hopefully in the future though, Microsoft will allow users to change the names on the desktops we have open.
+It’s not going to be as amazing as having multiple monitors but if you are stuck with a single screen, it's quite a nice feature to acquaint yourself with.
+Hopefully in the future though, Microsoft will allow users to change the names of the desktops you have open.